lagom/lagom/docs/manual/java/guide/services/ServiceClients.md

 @[web-socket-client-default](../../../../../service/core/client/src/main/resources/reference.conf)

+This configuration will affect all streaming services that the service client consumes.
+It is not possible to provide different configurations when multiple streaming services are consumed.

 Note that the same parameter has to be configured on the server-side using [Play server configuration](https://www.playframework.com/documentation/2.6.x/JavaWebSockets#Configuring-WebSocket-Frame-Length)

 ## Circuit Breakers